 Being involved in a trucking accident can be an emotional, scary and even deadly affair.
 Due to the sheer size and weight of large commercial trucks, the injuries sustained in truck accidents are often more catastrophic than those suffered in passenger car accidents.
 Examples of catastrophic injuries include traumatic brain injury and/or spinal cord injury that results in long-term disability and/or wrongful death.
 If you have been involved and subsequently injured in a trucking accident, you likely feel overwhelmed and do not even know where to begin.
 Take heart in knowing that you have legal rights and options as well as skilled professionals who can fight on your behalf.

 The trucking accident attorneys at our local Macon and Atlanta offices all have the experience, knowledge and resources to win cases for wrongfully injured clients.
 Our lawyer have 200 years of combined experience in truck accident law and have recovered millions of dollars in verdicts and settlements for our clients since opening McArthur Law Firm.
 We offer free initial consultations and contingency fee arrangements so you can get quality legal representation no matter your financial situation.

 Frequently Asked Questions About Trucking Accidents

-We have been practicing truck accident law as well as personal injury law for over three decades.
+We have been practicing truck accident law as well as personal injury law for decades.
 As a result, our legal team has had sufficient time to learn all the intricate details of both state and federal trucking laws and regulations.
 In turn, we have answered many questions pertaining to truck accidents and have compiled a list of the ones we have been asked most frequently over the years.